 3. Keep your posture straight.

 4. Maintain a complete eye contact.
 And during the discussion nod your head to show that you’re listening and paying attention to what they’re saying.

 5. Don’t use words like um, like, uh, you know, wanna, gonna, cya, heya.

 6. Don’t hesitate or twist your tongue while answering the questions.

 7. Don’t show any kind of negativity or nervousness.
 Stay gentle.

 8. Show your interests in the job and the profile which they are offering.

 9. Don’t lie at any point or fake for anything.

-10. At the end of the Interview, conclude with another Handshake and thanks to the Interviewers for the meeting.
+10. At the end of the interview, conclude with another handshake and thank interviewers for the meeting.